 Other recreational activities in the Training Area include: boating and canoeing; hiking; biking; horseback riding; cross country skiing; ATV riding; snowmobiling; target shooting; harvesting fruit, mushrooms, ramps/leeks/asparagus, fiddleheads, dandelions, and or rhubarb; picnicking; geocaching; and dog walking or training.
 All normal check-in procedures apply.

 The primary waterbodies on Fort Drum include Indian and Narrow Lakes, Remington Pond, Quarry Pond, Conservation Pond, Indian Pond, Indian River, and Black Creek.
 A brochure entitled Fishing Fort Drum highlights these areas.

-For canoeing and kayaking sites near Fort Drum, see the following web sites:
+For canoeing and kayaking sites near Fort Drum, see the following:

-- Canoeing on the Black River from Herkimer County to Lake Ontario (including Fort Drum).
+- Canoeing on the Black River from Herkimer Co. to Lake Ontario (including Fort Drum).